Carolyn S. Dawes, Barre City Clerk & Treasurer, CVC, CVT

 6 N. Main Street, Ste.
 6

 Barre VT 05641

 The Barre City Clerk's office is open Mondays - Fridays from 7:30 AM - 4:30 PM.
 We are open through lunch.
 We are closed weekends and all legal holidays.

-Request certified copies of vital records by sending a written request.
-Be sure to include all pertinent information, including birth names, dates of birth, maiden names, marriage dates and dates of death.
+Request certified copies of vital records by following the steps below.
 The fee is $10 per certified copy.
 Please make the check payable to Barre City Clerk.
 Also include a self-addressed and stamped return envelope.
-Mail your request, payment and return envelope to:
+Mail your application & photocopy of ID (if applicable), payment and return envelope to:

 Barre City Clerk

 1. Application and ID are necessary to request a certified or noncertified copy of a birth or death record.
 Click on the link below for the application.

 2. You must provide a photocopy of the ID(s) referenced on the application, and the ID(s) must match the applicant's name and address.

 3. Availability of certified and noncertified copies is limited to certain people/organizations, based on relationship to person named on document.
 See list of authorized individuals on application.